Kipkorir74/TiziTrack/README.md

 # TiziTrack
-A MERN stack application for users to track their exercises and keep fit.
+A Full Stack MERN Application for Gym Fanatics to Keep track of their workout exercises